Belarusian Bombshell Nina Serebrova Sizzles In Neon Green Bikini Top

-Nina Serebrova gave her 2.8 million Instagram followers something to look at on Wednesday, June 3, with her most recent post.
-The Belarusian stunner took to the popular social media platform to post a couple of sweltering snapshots of herself clad in a bikini and interesting crop top that showed off her buxom physique.
+Nina Serebrova gave her 2.8 million Instagram followers something to look at on Wednesday, June 3.
+In her most recent post, the Belarusian stunner uploaded a couple of sweltering snapshots of herself clad in a bikini and interesting crop top that showed off her buxom physique.

 The two-picture slideshow captured Serebrova standing on a sidewalk near a beach, which still appeared to be barricaded as many have been during the COVID-19 pandemic.
 In both shots, she stood in a three-quarter pose with one leg slightly in front of the other.
 She crossed one arm over her stomach, while allowing the other to rest by her side.
-The first showed Serebrova glancing at the camera with her lips parted and eyes focused.
+The first photo showed Serebrova glancing at the camera with her lips parted and eyes focused.
 For the second, she made a funny face, sticking her tongue out.

-Serebrova rocked a neon green triangle bikini top that added a pop of color to her style.
+She rocked a neon green triangle bikini top that added a pop of color to her style.
 The triangles were tiny, allowing her to show off her cleavage and exposing a bit of underboob.
 Over the top, she had on a black long-sleeved crop top with a checkered print in matching green along the sleeves, for a racer-inspired design.
 The front of the crop top sat ultra-high on her torso, leaving her entire chest on display.

 On her lower body, she wore a pair of black shorts with a fanny pack around her hips.
 Her outfit was from Fashion Nova, as she revealed in the caption.

-In the comments, Serebrova wished her fans a happy Wednesday, and asked them to choose their favorite pic.
-The post garnered more than 18,100 likes and upwards of 280 comments within the first hour of being posted.
-Her fans used the occasion to rave about her beauty in a host of languages, including Russian, English, Portuguese and Italian, indicating she has admirers around the globe.
+In the comments, Serebrova wished her fans a happy Wednesday and asked them to choose their favorite pic.
+The post garnered more than 18,100 likes and upwards of 280 comments within one hour.
+Her fans used the occasion to rave about her beauty in a host of languages, including Russian, English, Portuguese, and Italian, indicating she has admirers around the globe.

 “You are really so splendid as always,” raved one of her English-speaking fans.